Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

 The dynamics described by the von Neumann equation is especially insightful in open quantum systems, when applied along with the separation of a system $S$ within a larger, combined system.
-[This is the property (iv) listed above.]
-In this case, the global Hamiltonian is ${\displaystyle H=H^{{S}}+H^{{E}}+H^{{SE}}}$ where $ {\displaystyle H^{{S}}}$ is the given system Hamiltonian, $ {\displaystyle H^{{E}}}$ is the Hamiltonian of the complementary system or ``environment'' (whose specific state is typically unknown), and $ {\displaystyle H^{{SE}}}$ describes their interaction.
-In this formalism, the system $S$ is in a state given by a reduced form of the density matrix, via the partial trace
+In this case, the global Hamiltonian is